 Pin it for later:

-How to Plan Your Day in 3 Steps
+How to plan your day in 3 steps

 If you’re going to a show in the evening, or if you’re meeting someone for lunch, or if you have any work-related deadlines – these are all things that should appear in your calendar.

 Don’t put those tasks in your calendar, as they will distract you from the things you need to do that day (the ones that have a specific time) and make you feel overwhelmed by things to do.

 This somewhat unusual approach to running your calendar comes from David Allen’s seminal book Getting Things Done.
-It’s worth getting used to this method.

 How to use time windows when you plan your day

-When you plan your next day, look at your calendar and wherever you see a time window – fill it with tasks from your to do list.
+When you plan your next day, look at your calendar and wherever you see a time window – fill it with tasks from your task list.

 How do you decide which tasks to choose?
 Consider your priorities, how much time you have, and your level of energy.
 This way you make sure that the tasks you select are the most appropriate for that time window.